10 Best User Engagement Tools for SaaS in 2023

 You can even see a full recording of someone’s interaction with your product.
 It shows you where they move the cursor and which pages they navigate to.
 This is a great resource for product managers or UX designers.
 You can see where people get stuck and areas of your product that need improving.

-Hotjar also offers a way to collect feedback.
+You can also easily get instant feedback from users, see how users are using your app and make the right changes based on accurate insights.
 You can add a feedback portal to your app or product and collect ideas from your customers directly.
 If NPS is more your thing, then you can gain insights that way instead.

 Collecting feedback within your app makes people more likely to respond.

 Hotjar can help you see what your customers do, and understand why they do it.
-That’s why it’s on our list of the best user engagement tools/software.
+That’s why it’s on our list of the best customer engagement software and survey tools.

 “Hotjar adds a much-needed type of analytics to your arsenal.
 It allows you to see exactly what your page-viewers (potential buyers) are doing, seeing and spending time on your landing page or funnel.
 It allows you to test different design cues or features and see how your targets react.” — Jeffrey H

 One of the biggest problems with collecting feedback is that it often ends up spread out across different channels.
-Productboard helps you to consolidate it all in one place.
+If you’re looking for customer engagement solutions to consolidate all that data, check ProductBoard.

 You can then link these feedback trends to relevant feature ideas.
 This enables your product managers and designers to understand what they should work on next.

-“Productboard is an excellent tool to help you make sure your roadmap is driven by real user feedback and value to your customers.” — Andrew H
+“Productboard is an excellent customer engagement tool to help you make sure your roadmap is driven by real user feedback and value to your customers.” — Andrew H

-Unlike other email tools, Drip focuses on segmentation and sending the right email flows to the right customers.
+Unlike other email customer engagement tools, Drip focuses on segmentation and sending the right email flows to the right customers.
 This means you can automatically communicate with your customers based on their behavior.

-Drip is a great tool for when you want to keep customers in the loop, and automate some of your communication.
+Drip is a great customer engagement software for when you want to keep customers in the loop and automate some of your communication.

 “Drip is hands down the easiest, most intuitive software for us for creating automated email sequences.
 The templates, along with ease of use, and integrations with all the other platforms and software we use makes it so valuable for us.” — Cliff H

-Drift is the leader when it comes to chatbots.
+Drift is the leader when it comes to customer engagement platforms that provide chatbots.
 While it’s mostly focused on helping sales teams, you can also use it to help customers who are confused with your product.

 You can integrate your chatbot with your knowledge base (Zendesk, Helpscout, etc.).
-You can then automatically nudge your customers in the right direction.
+You can then automatically engage customers and nudge them in the right direction.

 It also makes it easier for customers to contact you if they have any problems, or if they want to give you some feedback.

-Not only that, but you can connect to tools like Salesforce or Hubspot.
+Not only that, but you can connect to other customer engagement tools like Salesforce or Hubspot.
 This way your customers’ answers are added to their user profile, giving your CS and Sales teams more information.

-A new trend we’ve seen recently is creating a Slack community for your customers.
-We think more and more companies might start doing this in the next year or so.
+A new trend we’ve seen recently is creating a Slack customer community to foster customer engagement.
+We think more and more companies might start doing this in the next year or so while looking to improve customer experience.

 Chances are a lot of you already have Slack set up for internal use.
 This method works in the same way, only you invite your customers into the workspace instead.